 The Colección Patricia Phelps de Cisneros (CPPC) was founded in the 1970s by Patricia Phelps de Cisneros and Gustavo A. Cisneros.
+Their daughter, Adriana Cisneros de Griffin joined as President of the CPPC in 2008.
 Its mission is to enhance appreciation of the diversity, distinction, and range of art from Latin America, and to advance scholarship of the material cultures of the Ibero-American world that covers 500 years of artistic activities in the region.

 This mission is embodied in the CPPC’s expansive art collection that ranges across many genres, communities, periods, and styles.
 While perhaps best known for its collection of Modern geometric abstraction from Latin America, the CPPC also comprises equally important holdings of artworks and documentation by traveler artists to and within Latin America and the Caribbean from the 17th to 19th centuries; furniture, art, and objects from Latin America’s colonial period; contemporary art from Latin America and the Caribbean; and an important selection of art, artifacts, and documentation from twelve indigenous tribes of the Orinoco river basin in the Venezuelan Amazon.

 One of the primary goals of the CPPC has been to place art from Latin America in dialogue with the global art history canon.
 To that end, beginning in 1999, an extensive traveling exhibition and loan program was developed which has since yielded over sixty dedicated exhibitions and hundreds of long- and short-term loans across the globe.
 Over time, this lending and exhibition program has evolved to include strategic donations, finding new homes for Latin American art in major museums throughout the Americas and Europe where they will continue to be studied in depth and reach ever-expanding audiences.